makise-homura/TouhouDoomAdvancePack/README.md

 But then, I eventually found *Untitled's Touhou DOOM*.
 In contrast with Dusted's version, it was not DOOM with some Touhou, but like Touhou on DOOM engine!
 Yes, it added spell card battles, more consistent and interesting plot, power mechanics, more nice bosses and even extra stages.
 (And yes, even on easy modo, it was way more harder than generic DOOM even on UV.)
 So, I thought: *__Y U NO MORE TOUHOU THERE?__*
-And then I started DECORATing and ACSing, and added some features that, as for me, should be in Touhou (even if it is made on DOOM engine), like health bars and point system, and now it is here!
+And then I started DECORATing and ACSing, and added some features that, as for me, should be in Touhou (even if it is made on DOOM engine), like health bars and point/graze system, and now it is here!
 After that, health bar code has been included into original Touhou DOOM, and thus removed from this addon.

 P.S.
 Great thanks to *Dusted* and *Untitled* for giving me a lot of fun playing theirs mods and eventually inspiring me for making this one.